saitheexplorer/youtube-playlist-syncer/README.md

 ./sync_yt [playlist ID] [folder to move to]
 ```

+- Requires [yt-dlp](https://github.com/yt-dlp/yt-dlp) to be installed.
-Playlist must be public or unlisted to work.
+- Playlist must be public or unlisted to work.